nix-community/crate2nix/README.md

 `testInputs` is optional and allows passing inputs to the test execution that should be in scope.
 Defaults to an empty list and is ignored when `runTests` equals `false`.

+### Custom pre/post test hooks

+There are `testPreRun` and `testPostRun` attributes available for the crates that are being tested.
+These are ran directly before and after the actual test command.
+Some example use-cases include:

+* setting some environment variable that's needed for the test

+* setting (and then unsetting) the bash `set +e` option to not fail the derivation build even if a test fails.
+This is quite useful if your tests are not flaky and you want to cache failures.

+Arbitrary `bash` expressions are accepted.

 ## FAQ